Dr. David Blake

 601 South College Road

 Wilmington, NC 28403-5944

 Dr. Blake teaches GLY 101 Physical Geology, GLY 441 Structural Geology, GLY 470 Field Course in Geology, GLY 514 Advanced Metamorphic Petrology, GLY 541 Advanced Structural Geology, and GLY 443/543 Tectonics.

-Dr. David Blake's research involves the study of the tectonic evolution of the North American craton from the Late Proterozoic to the Mesozoic era in the eastern Piedmont of North Carolina and west-central Idaho.
-It is centered upon detailed geologic mapping of deformed igneous, metamorphic, and sedimentary rocks within and among tectonostratigraphic terranes.
-After establishing the lithodemic framework of an area, Dr. Blake concentrates on such topics as the microscale to macroscale analyses of structural and metamorphic fabric elements preserved in the rocks, the mechanical control that fabric exerts on deformation, progressive deformation and metamorphism versus superimposed events during mountain building, P-T-t histories and plate tectonic interactions responsible for accreting terranes to North America.
+Dr. David Blake is a petrologist and structural geologist who studies the tectonic evolution of the Laurentian-North American craton and its accreted terranes from the Neoproterozoic to the Mesozoic primarily in the eastern Piedmont of North Carolina for the NCGS STATEMAP program.
+Detailed traditional and iPad geologic mapping of deformed igneous, metamorphic, and volcanogenic sedimentary rocks within and between lithotectonic terranes of eastern Carolinia is the main focus of his research.
+After establishing the lithologic and lithodemic framework of an area, Dr. Blake concentrates on such topics as the microscale to macroscale analyses of structural and metamorphic fabric elements, the mechanical control that fabric exerts on deformation, progressive plastic-brittle deformation, overprinting relationships, and metamorphism during fault zone development, and plate tectonic interactions responsible for terrane accretion.